Strain driven migration of In during the growth of InAs/GaAs quantum posts

-It is widely accepted that the spatial correlation observed in vertically coupled quantum dots (VCQDs) is driven by the inhomogeneous strain fields leading to the accumulation of In adatoms on top of buried QDs and the diffusion of Ga adatoms in the opposite direction.\cite{AdvanceMaterials}(B:Advanced Materials) InAs QPs are synthesized by growing a short period InAs/GaAs superlattice on top of a QD seed layer and therefore are related in nature to VCQDs.\cite{he2004} In such context, since QPs formation heavily relies on a strain driven process and an efficient migration of In adatoms towards energetically favorable sites, they are an exemplary system where to study alloying, surface segregation and migration effects beyond the pioneering QD studies.
-In this letter, we present accumulated stress measurements recorded \emph{in-situ} and on real time while growing InAs/GaAs QPs and QDs.
-Contrarily to other analytical techniques which are applied post-growth, our real time characterization enables the direct investigation of the growth kinetics shedding light over the role played by indium segregation and migration in both quantum nanostructures.
+InAs QPs are synthesized by growing a short period InAs/GaAs superlattice on top of a QD seed layer and therefore are related in nature to vertically coupled quantum dots.\cite{he2004, alonso-alvarez2011-2} In such context, since QPs formation heavily relies on a strain driven process and an efficient surface diffusion of In adatoms towards energetically favourable sites, they are an exemplary system where to study alloying, segregation and surface diffusion effects.
+In the following, we present accumulated stress measurements recorded \emph{in-situ} and in real time while growing InAs/GaAs QPs by means of the Mechano-Optical Stress Sensor technique (MOSS).\cite{garcia2000}\footnote{See Supplemental Material at [URL will be inserted by publisher] for more information about the implementation and theory of the MOSS technique.}

-The QPs studied in this work have been grown using solid source Molecular Beam Epitaxy on GaAs (001) substrates with a thickness of 100 $\mu$m.
-This relatively thin substrates increase the sensitivity of the accumulated stress measurements.\footnote{More information about the implementation of the accumulated stress measurement technique can be found in the supplementary information file.} Substrate temperature and As beam equivalent pressure (BEP) are kept at 510$\,^{\circ}\text{C}$ and 1.5$\times$10$^{-6}$ mbar, respectively.
+The QPs studied in this work have been grown using solid source molecular beam epitaxy (MBE) on GaAs (001) substrates with a thickness of 100 $\mu$m.
+Substrate temperature and As beam equivalent pressure (BEP) are kept at 510$\,^{\circ}\text{C}$ and 1.5$\times$10$^{-6}$ mbar, respectively.
 InAs and GaAs growth rates are 0.02 ML/s and 0.5 ML/s, respectively.
-As reported by other authors,~\cite{he2004, li2008} our QPs are formed by deposition of a short period superlattice directly on top of a QD seed layer, which is fabricated with the deposition of 2 ML of InAs.
-In our case, we cycle 20 periods of 2.2 \AA\ of InAs and 8.5 \AA\ of GaAs to form the quantum posts while monitoring the accumulated stress.
-A QD seed layer was grown on a different substrate as a reference.
-The reflection high energy electron diffraction pattern was measured at the same time to monitor the quantum dot nucleation process independently.
+Under these conditions, the QD seed layer was fabricated with the deposition of 2 ML (100 s) of InAs capped with 3 ML (6 s) of GaAs.
+Then, QPs were formed cycling 20 periods of 0.7 ML (35 s) of InAs and 3 ML (6 s) of GaAs to form the quantum posts while monitoring the accumulated stress ($\Sigma\sigma$).
+This sequence is similar to that used by Li \textit{et al}.\cite{li2007}

-To measure the accumulated stress, we record the deflection of two laser beams reflected on the surface of a cantilever shaped GaAs substrate.
-The reference beam impinges in the extreme where the cantilever is hold to a hollowed Si wafer.
-The signal beam impinges at the opposite free standing extreme.
-Stress measurements can be recorded stably over time by measuring the deflection of these beams with a CCD camera and a optical spot tracking software.
-The sensitivity of our setup is currently 0.01 N/m, enough to detect small changes associated to surface reconstruction (typically of the order of 0.5 N/m) and real time monitoring of strained epitaxial layers.